jfmdev/ngComboDatePicker/readme.md

 `ngAttrsYear`  | A JSON object with the attributes to add to the `select` element for the year.
 `ngYearOrder`  | A _string_ indicating if the years must be sorted in "ascending" or "descending" order.
 `ngTimezone`  | A _number_ indicating timezone to be used.
 By default the timezone of the client is used.
+`ngPlaceholder`  | A _string_ with the placeholders for the year, month and date combo boxes (in that order), separated by comma.

 License
 -------